jerrymcma/rideglad/replit.md

 # Overview

-RideShare is a full-stack ride-sharing application built with React, Express, and PostgreSQL.
+rideShare is a full-stack ride-sharing application built with React, Express, and PostgreSQL.
 The application enables users to book rides as passengers or provide rides as drivers, featuring real-time trip tracking, driver matching, ratings, and payment management.
 The system supports both rider and driver workflows with a mobile-first responsive design.

 # User Preferences